 - 1. Continue working on Hopi core curriculum for all K-12 schools throughout the Hopi reservation. - 2.
 The Tribe will work on incorporation of the Hopi language and culture in the core curriculum. - 3.
-The Tribe will work on supporting all schools. - 4.
-Continue to support Hopi Education through challenges and changes in curriculum standards.
+The Tribe will work with all schools to support Hopi Education through challenges and changes in curriculum standards.